Spotted Bass vs Largemouth Bass: What’s The Difference?

 - Common nicknames: Green bass, bigmouth bass, largies, bucketmouth.

-- Commonly found in reservoirs and streams.
+- While fishing they are commonly found in reservoirs and streams.

-- Largemouth bass prefer warmer waters.
+- They prefer warmer waters.

 - Prefer murky waters with vegetation.